Skip to site navigation Skip to main content Skip to footer site map

 Adjustment disorders can make dealing with stress difficult and may affect everyday activities.
 There are effective treatments for adjustment disorders that help Veterans get their lives on a better track quickly.

-Feeling on Edge
+Feeling on edge

-Hypervigilance — feeling like you’re constantly on guard — is a common response to a frightening, traumatic, or life-threatening experience, but it doesn’t have to interfere with your relationships, work, physical health, or ability to get through the day.
+Hypervigilance—feeling like you’re constantly on guard—is a common response to a frightening, traumatic, or life-threatening experience, but it doesn’t have to interfere with your relationships, work, physical health, or ability to get through the day.

-Additional Resources
+Additional resources

 Vet Center logo